 |Econ 627||Mathematical Economics||1st Year Fall|

 |Econ 609||Macroeconomic Theory II||1st Year Spring|

 Econ 606, 607, 627, and 629 are offered only in the fall semester, and Econ 608, 609, and 628 are offered only in the spring semester.

-The Ph.D. student core begins in the fall semester, and Ph.D. students should plan on starting their program with the Cram Course in Mathematics given during July/August prior to the beginning of the first year.
+The Ph.D. student core begins in the fall semester, and Ph.D. students should plan on starting their program with the review sessions in Mathematics for Economists given during July/August prior to the beginning of the first year.
 Students with deficiencies in economics or mathematics should plan to enroll in summer school.
 Students with an M.A. degree in economics may in some cases be eligible for enrollment during the spring semester and should consult with the Graduate Chair.

 Ph.D. students who enroll with an M.A. degree in economics may be exempted by the Graduate Chair from taking some or all of Econ 606, 607, 608, and 609.
 However, they will still be required to take and pass the microeconomics and macroeconomics qualifying examinations.
 Econ 627 and Econ 628 may also be waived by the Graduate Chair if equivalent courses were passed in the student's M.A. program and the M.A. degree is of recent vintage.